ballerina-platform/ballerina-dev-website/spec/http/spec.md

 }
 ```

 `ResponseInterceptor` is different from `RequestInterceptor`.
-Since it has nothing to do with HTTP methods and paths,
-remote function is used instead of resource function.
+Since it has nothing to do with HTTP methods and paths, a remote method is used instead of resource method.

 ##### 8.1.2.1 Return to respond
-The remote function : `interceptResposne()` allows returning values other than `NextService|error?`.
+The remote method : `interceptResposne()` allows returning values other than `NextService|error?`.
 Anyway this will
 continue the response interceptor pipeline with the returned response object and calling `RequestContext.next()` is
 redundant in this case.